 What is the lymph system, and what are lymph nodes?

-The lymph system is essentially the "housekeeping system" of the body.
-It is a network of vessels (tubes), which connect the lymph nodes.
-These nodes can vary in size but are normally up to about 2 centimeters in width.
-They contain cells that clear bacteria and other foreign debris from the body.
+The lymph system is the "housekeeping system" of the body.
+It is a network of vessels (tubes), that connect the lymph nodes.
+Lymph nodes are made up of cells that clear possible infection-causing germs (bacteria, viruses, etc.)from the body.
 Lymph is a watery liquid that flows between cells in the body, picking up foreign debris and taking it into the lymph node for filtering.
-From the lymph node, the debris may pass through several more nodes in the system before being dumped into the bloodstream to ultimately be cleared by the liver.
+Infection-causing germs may pass through several more nodes in the system before being dumped into the bloodstream to be cleared by the liver.
 The lymph system flows throughout the body, and also includes the spleen and thymus gland.

 What is a lymphocyte?